 Want to learn more about the expected results and project mission?

-The National University of Ireland Galway is the lead applicant in LEG4DEV and is a public research university located in the city of Galway, Ireland.
+The University of Galway is the lead applicant in LEG4DEV and is a public research university located in the city of Galway, Ireland.

 Wageningen University & Research is a public university in Wageningen, Netherlands, specializing in technical and engineering subjects and an important center for life sciences and agricultural research